 The Aircraft Leasing Sector

-The aircraft leasing sector is included to form the Financial Services Sector in which there were 16,803 people employed in 2012.
+The aircraft leasing sector is included in the Financial Services Sector in Ireland, in which there were 16,803 people employed in 2012.
 Ireland is a leading centre for aircraft leasing.
 Nine of the of the world’s top ten leasing companies currently operate here, with operations spanning the industry value chain, from sales to asset management and technical services.

 Historically, the success of the sector was founded on the establishment of GPA in the 1980’s and the consequent development of local skills and experienced resource pool.
 More recently, the key factors in the success of this sector have been the favourable corporate tax regime, human resource expertise and the broad tax treaty network.
 The use of leasing services by the major Irish airlines has also promoted the sector.